sockcymbal/QuestionImprover/README.md

 ### Prompt:
 ```
-Now, let's engage in a thorough meta-analysis and reflection of the entire reasoning network.
+Now, let's engage in a thorough meta-analysis and reflection of the entire reasoning network that we've built up so far.
-Evaluate the effectiveness of the interconnected thoughts, the dynamics between different personas,
+Evaluate the effectiveness of the interconnected thoughts, the dynamics that have played out between different personas,
 and how these elements collectively influenced the understanding and evolution of the question.

 As each expert persona, reflect on the following: